geisonsn/rabbitmq-examples/02-work-queues/README.md

 Preparation
 -----------

 In the previous part of this tutorial we sent a message containing "Hello World!".
 Now we'll be sending strings that stand for complex tasks.
-We don't have a real-world task, like images to be resized or pdf files to be rendered, so let's fake it by just pretending we're busy - by using the time.Sleep function.
+We don't have a real-world task, like images to be resized or pdf files to be rendered, so let's fake it by just pretending we're busy - by using the `time.Sleep` function.
 We'll take the number of dots in the string as its complexity; every dot will account for one second of "work".
-For example, a fake task described by Hello... will take three seconds.
+For example, a fake task described by `Hello...` will take three seconds.

 We will slightly modify the _send.go_ code from our previous example, to allow arbitrary messages to be sent from the command line.
-This program will schedule tasks to our work queue, so let's name it new\_task.go:
+This program will schedule tasks to our work queue, so let's name it `new_task.go`:

 ```go
 ctx, cancel := context.WithTimeout(context.Background(), 5*time.Second)